amannj/amannj.github.io/_posts/2020-12-16-windows-scheduler.md

 date: 2020-12-16
 ---

-In this tutorial I will go over the steps necessary to schedule a Python script using *Windows Scheduler*.
-This can be particularly useful if you want to re-run a particular programme at a prescribed time, for example for a web scraper.
+In this post, I will go over the steps necessary to schedule a Python script using *Windows Scheduler*.
+This can be particularly useful if you want to re-run a particular programme at a prescribed time, for example, for a web scraper.

-For the purpose of this tutorial I will further assume that you have Python set up and running on your machine.
+For the purpose of this post I will further assume that you have Python set up and running on your machine.
 For everything else, please follow the step-by-step guide below:

 <br>

 ### Step 1: Create your Python script.

 This should be self-explanatory.
-Let's assume we want to run the following script called `my.py` which does nothing but print today's date:
+Let's assume we want to run the following script called `my.py`, which does nothing but print today's date:

 ```
 ####################